msylla6/Bb-anonym/code/session_key.md

-# Understanding of the class Session Key - By Anushree Manoharrao
+# Understanding how to use the class Session Key - By Anushree Manoharrao

 The class SessionKey is managing a dictionary to anonymize a session in GMU format (e.g. 202140, which correspond to Summer 2021) to a number, keeping the chronological order not changed.